fbpx

 She ensures that the operational business of Rock Pool runs smoothly and efficiently so all of our customers, new and existing, have a great experience.

-Claire joined Rock Pool in March 2021 and brings with her a wealth of experience in running medium sized businesses mainly in the food production industry.
+Claire joined Rock Pool in October 2020 and brings with her a wealth of experience in running medium sized businesses in manufacturing.

-She is enjoying working in this new sector and bringing her commercial experience to Rock Pool.
+She is enjoying working in this new sector and bringing her commercial experience to Rock Pool Life.

 Sally Riley

-Sally is our Training Development Manager and is the first point of contact for all training enquiries.
+Sally is our Client Liaison Manager and is the first point of contact for all training enquiries.

 She provides course information and advice, as well as training dates and locations.